50 Reciprocity

 50.2 The trust game

-The trust game provides another potential example of reciprocity.
+The trust game, which I introduced in Section 40.4.3, provides another potential example of reciprocity.

 The trust game involves two players: a sender and a receiver